 2 sticks of lemon grass, bashed (I use a rolling pin)

 1 medium sized red chilli, deseeded and roughly chopped

 2 tsp caster sugar

-2 tsp red miso paste (or 2tbs of soy sauce)
+2 tsp red miso paste or light soy sauce

 5 chestnut mushrooms, roughly sliced